Life comes at you fast in 2020.

-Initially, like other “reporters” I told myself this was for research.
-The time-honoured art of news gathering you know?
+Initially, I told myself this was for research.

 The lie detector test determined that was a lie.

 I adore TikTok.
 Wholly recreationally, too.
-When I told my sis she was appalled.
-I know it’s not the same as Vine.
+It’s not the same as Vine.
 Even the compilations of “TikToks with Vine energy” don’t measure up, so I’m told.
 TikTok is something else.
 The content veers all over the place.
 Some TikTok’s have a certain level of earnestness and utility.
 I’m a big fan of TikToks from this therapist and this BBC journalist.
 But there’s the chaotic, “IDGAF I’ll do anything” for views Gen Z attitude that gives you the more extreme content (not safe for linking here).

 There’s beauty and hair tutorial TikToks, the TikToks that frothed a million Dalgona coffees, friendship meme TikToks and depraved celebrity isolation TikTok.
 It’s all there, right for the scrolling.
-In Syrup‘s Welcome To My TikTok Algorithm, we take an unflinching look at the content that Syrup and friends are faving.
-Because this is the inaugural edition of this series, yes I’m answering my own Q’s, but use some ~threatre of the mind~ to imagine our later ones.
+In the haphazardly produced series Welcome To My TikTok Algorithm, we take an unflinching look at the content that Syrup and friends are faving.

 I downloaded this blessed app in January, a late adopter.
 As mentioned, I downloaded it in a futile attempt to keep up with friends (and the world I guess??).
 The thing is, trends are born and die faster than the human eye can actually register them.
 Now I’m just a fan.